MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 ::: moniker range=">=sc-vmm-2019"

 1. Right-click the GRE VIP logical network > **Create IP Pool**.
-2. Type a **Name** and optional description for the pool, and check that the VIP network is selected.
+2. Enter a **Name** and optional description for the pool, and check that the VIP network is selected.
 Select **Next**.
 3. Accept the default network site and select **Next**.
 ::: moniker-end

 ::: moniker range="<sc-vmm-2019"
 4. Choose a starting and ending IP address for your range.
 Start the range on the second address of your available subnet.
 For example, if your available subnet is from .1 to .254, start the range at .2.
-5. In the **IP addresses reserved for load balancer VIPs** box, type the IP addresses range in the subnet.
-This should match the range you used for starting and ending IP addresses.
+5. In the **IP addresses reserved for load balancer VIPs** box, enter the IP addresses range in the subnet.
+This must match the range you used for starting and ending IP addresses.
 6. You don't need to provide gateway, DNS, or WINS information as this pool is used to allocate IP addresses for VIPs through the network controller only.
 Select **Next** to skip these screens.
 7. In **Summary**, review the settings and finish the wizard.
 ::: moniker-end